mbrooker/mbrooker-blog/_posts/2026-07-19-dsql-paper.md

 > DSQL’s architecture is disaggregated.
 Multiple independent services, each focused on a small number of well-defined concerns.

 DSQL isn't the first disaggregated OLTP database.
 Many, including Aurora and DynamoDB, came before.
 What's interesting here is how we learned from those systems, and the lessons that came from operating them at scale: avoiding large caches (they make failovers and read scale tricky), offering strongly consistent scalable reads (avoiding whole classes of hot key and partition problems), and pushing expensive operations like scans down to storage where they run right next to local SSD.

+We've also taken the approach further than others, especially in completely disaggregating replication from transaction isolation and storage.

 >  Packing multiple workloads reduces the peak-to-average ratio of load on each physical machine (approximately at the rate of √loads).
 Given that resource cost typically scales with peak, and revenue scales with average, the economic benefit is obvious.